USNS Supply: Military Sealift Command service

-On 4 September 2024, Supply was awarded the Navy Unit Commendation for her support of the USS Dwight D. Eisenhower (CVN-69) Carrier Strike Group during Operation Prosperity Guardian.
-In which the crew of the Supply provided tens of thousands of pallets of critical supplies and millions of gallons of fuel.
+On 4 September 2024, Supply was awarded the Navy Unit Commendation for her support of the USS Dwight D. Eisenhower (CVN-69) Carrier Strike Group during Operation Prosperity Guardian, in which the crew of the Supply provided tens of thousands of pallets of critical supplies and millions of gallons of fuel.

+On 11 February 2026, Supply collided with destroyer during an UNREP in the Caribbean Sea.
+Two sailors received minor injuries but were reportedly in stable condition, and both ships were able to continue safely after the collision.

 Al Qaeda target

 USNS Supply was allegedly the target of Al Qaeda in the Indian Subcontinent (AQIS) in 2014.
 AQIS claimed through Twitter and other social media forums that the AQIS attack on Pakistan Navy frigate was intended to attack USS Supply (sic).
 AQIS report contradicts the official Pakistan Navy account of the attack which states that the frigate was attacked by AQIS at the Naval Dockyard in Karachi.
 AQIS claims that PNS Zulfiqar crew were involved in the attempt to take over the ship at sea for attacking USS Supply and its unnamed naval escort.